If you’re not a part of the media landscape, there’s a good chance you haven’t heard of IPTV. But you’ve probably been using it for years.

 Sports seems to be the area of TV that’s most quickly embraced IPTV.
 There are plenty of subscription sports packages that you can watch from your computer or stream to your TV whenever you want.

-But it’s a safe bet that the rest of the television world will be right behind.
+But it’s a safe bet that the rest of the live television world will be right behind.

 Many services are popping up that allow users to create their own VOD and live-streaming services, too.
 That way people can share their skills, advice, and passions with anyone else in the world (you can see how some people are using Uscreen to do this on our Examples page).